 - The gym is so cramped…I have to change my time.
 I don’t like the instructor.

 - I think my priorities are different than yours.”

-While we can dismiss this example with a lighthearted laughter, we need to understand that in order to nurture relationships and earn respect, we need to be consistent.
+While we can dismiss this example with a lighthearted laughter, we need to understand that consistency defines our personality and in order to nurture relationships, accomplish our goals and earn respect, we need to be consistent.

 “It’s not what we do once in a while that shapes our lives.
 It’s what we do consistently.”–Anthony Robbins

-But we are the ones who mold our life and we can successfully change its course, if we are consistent in our efforts.
+Consistency is very demanding.
+Aldous Huxley may have said: “Consistency is contrary to nature, contrary to life…” But we are the ones who have to mold our lives and we can change its course only if we are consistent in our efforts.

 Demands of consistency:

 - Our actions should be in harmony with our values.